DavidRFerreira/MyPersonalLibrary_iOSApp/README.md

 ## Technologies and Concepts Used
-The data storage is built using the Realm database platform. <br /> The app can use the Google Books API in order to search and retrieve the book's information (other option is to insert the information manually).
+The data storage is built using the Realm database platform. <br /> The app can use the Google Books API in order to search and retrieve the book's information (other option is to manually insert the information).

 To create this app I used:
 - CocoaPods: